MohidFarhan/MohidFarhan.github.io/_posts/2025-11-28-Reinterpreting-Electromagnetism-by-Particle-Physics-PartTwo.md

 which is simply Newton’s First Law for constant velocity motion.

 So yes, the Lagrangian secretly encodes all of classical mechanics, and when generalized to fields, it will give us all of quantum field theory.
-Every particle, every force, every interaction — all born from this one quantity $L$.
+Every particle, every force, every interaction — all born from this one quantity $\mathcal{L}$.
 There are more fun exercises we can do with the Lagrangian mechanics, that we simply can't with Newtonian mechanics e.g. proving that the shortest distance between 2 points in a 2D plane is a straight line.

 To learn more about its applications for beginners, refer to chapter 1 of "Introduction to Classical Mechanics" by Goldstein.